 A haphazard approach, if consistent, will still be worth the time.
 You will get better.
 But if you want to really get the most from your time and work, it’s best to have a game-plan and track it.

 The Ingredients of Effective Practice

-To actually improve from your practice time, a few elements need to be in place.
+To actually improve your sight reading skills, a few elements need to be in place.
 In his book “Peak: Secrets from the New Science of Expertise“, Anders Ericsson suggests: